Shashikala Siriwardene: International career

 She captained the Sri Lankan side at the 2013 Women's Cricket World Cup which was held in India.
 Under her captaincy, Sri Lanka qualified to Super Sixes stage for the first time ever in a Women's World Cup tournament whereas Sri Lanka sprung surprises with shocking upset victories over much fancied England and India sides during the group stage of the 2013 World Cup campaign.
 It also turned out to be the most successful Women's Cricket World Cup campaign for Sri Lanka.
 Her significant leadership was also instrumental in Sri Lanka's progress in women's cricket and was awarded the Women's Cricketer of the Year for 2013 at the annual Sri Lanka Cricket Awards.

 She was ranked world's top women all-rounder in WT20Is in 2014.
 She was also selected to play for first ever Rest of the World XI women's team against the Marylebone Cricket Club women's team in a match which was held at Lord's on 19 May 2014.
 She was also part of the Sri Lankan team which secured bronze medal at the 2014 Asian Games after defeating China by 4 wickets in the bronze medal match.
 It was also her maiden appearance at an Asian Games event.

 Siriwardene has captained Sri Lanka Women in 49 WODI matches with 18 wins, 29 losses and 2 no results, and she is the Sri Lankan women cricketer to have captained internationally for most number of times.
 Despite her 38.29% winning percentage as captain, she is regarded as the best woman cricketer to play the game for Sri Lanka.
-Andrew Fidel Fernando who is a Sri Lankan correspondent to ESPN Cricinfo website cited Siriwardane as Sri Lanka's first real woman cricketing star.
+Andrew Fidel Fernando who is a Sri Lankan correspondent to ESPNcricinfo website cited Siriwardane as Sri Lanka's first real woman cricketing star.

 Shashikala is the second highest WODI run scorer for Sri Lanka with 2029 runs in 118 matches.
 This includes 7 WODI fifties as well, but she ended her career without a century.
 She is the highest WODI wicket taker for Sri Lanka as well, with 124 wickets including 6 four-wicket hauls.
 With this feat, Siriwardene is the first and only Sri Lankan women cricketer to get 100 wickets in WODI history.